 Trim this tube to length and insert it into the fitting.

-The other line of the compressor is the air suction line.
-This line is a 1⁄4" diameter and comes with a preinstalled threaded adapter.
+The other line from the compressor is the air suction line.
+This line is 1/4" diameter and comes with a preinstalled threaded adapter.
 Install the threaded filter supplied with the air pump into this fitting.